musana-engineering/musana.engineering.github.io/_posts/2025-03-15-azure-machine-learning-operations.markdown

 fig-caption: # Add figcaption (optional)
 tags: [machine-learning, kubernetes, azure, azureml, ai, mlops]
 ---
-Many organizations struggle with the skills and expertise needed to build, deploy, and maintain AI solutions.
-This gap often leads to delays, inefficiencies, and failed initiatives.
-But with the rise of Automated Machine Learning (AutoML) and Machine Learning Operations (MLOps), Platform Engineers are in a unique position to bridge this gap.
-By applying DevOps principles like automation, CI/CD, infrastructure-as-code, and cross-team collaboration, they can help development and data science teams deliver scalable AI solutions faster and more reliably.
+Platform Engineers play a key role in helping teams build and maintain AI solutions effectively.
+By bringing DevOps principles like automation, CI/CD, and infrastructure-as-code to machine learning projects, they can help organizations avoid the common pitfalls of AI initiatives - delays, inefficiencies, and failed deployments.
+With the growth of AutoML and MLOps, these engineers are uniquely positioned to bridge the gap between data science and production

 In this series, we will walk through a concrete example of solving a Machine Learning (ML) to demonstrate how Platform Engineering teams can help their organisations maximize the value of AI investments.
 We’ll follow the journey of a Platform Engineer at **GloboJava**, a fictional company implementing a demand forecasting ML solution on **[Microsoft Azure](https://azure.microsoft.com/)**.